 This is a new age of exploration.
 An ocean of boundless potential is waiting, but just one ship won’t cut it.
 Today we launch a thousand ships.
 Let’s work together, seize this historic opportunity, and advance intelligence to new heights – Ken Hu, Deputy Chairman, Huawei

-As Huawei will help in various fields with their new processor, ranging from astronomy to autonomous driving, various organizations are ready to extend a helping hand to Huawei to help them extend their research also.
+As Huawei will help in various fields with their new processor, ranging from astronomy to autonomous driving, various organizations are ready to lend a helping hand to Huawei to help them extend their research.
 Peng Cheng Lab will also work closely with Huawei to build China’s first evolving AI supercomputing system that supports exascale computing.